vzcaffaro/programming-languages-2020/blog.md

 **Some Remarks**

 Personally, I am more interested in content than in form.
-So if you take the github repo of this course as a guideline this is fine.
+So if you take my github repo for this course as a guideline this is fine.
 But I don't want to discourage more sophisticated design of a webpage.
 If you like to design a fancy webpage, that will gain you points as well.

 Your blog should
-- approximately/on average has one entry/page per week;
+- approximately/on average has one entry/page per week (10 in total should suffice);
 - be organised by time or topic;
-- start at the beginning (on what hardware/operating system are you working, how did you install Haskell, ...);
+- start at the beginning (for example, on what hardware/operating system are you working, how did you install Haskell, ...);
-- contain you own example, observations;
+- contain you own examples, observations;
-- interleave narrative with code examples;
+- interleave narrative with code;
 - make clear how a reader can execute the code examples;
+- ...

 ***I don't want to limit your creativity, so let me know if you have your own ideas.***